White-nose Syndrome in Georgia: 2020 Report

 WNS was first found in Georgia in February 2013.
 The cause of white-nose is a cold-loving fungus, Pseudogymnoascus destructans.
 The fungus was possibly introduced into a U.S. cave from Europe.

 With the syndrome spreading rapidly, the Fish and Wildlife Service called in March 2009 for a voluntary moratorium on caving and other cave activities in WNS-affected and adjacent states.
 The service also advised cavers elsewhere to avoid using clothing and gear that had been used in those states.

 In Georgia, the Wildlife Resources Division has developed a response plan and weighed options for managing access to caves and mines on state lands.
 Researchers have also limited scientific activities in caves.

-“Now that white-nose syndrome has been confirmed at sites in Georgia, it is more important than ever that cavers follow decontamination protocols and reduce their trips to Georgia caves,” said Katrina Morris, a wildlife biologist with the Wildlife Resources Division.
+“With white-nose syndrome confirmed at sites in Georgia, it is more important than ever that cavers follow decontamination protocols and reduce their trips to Georgia caves,” said Katrina Morris, a senior wildlife biologist with the Wildlife Resources Division.
 "We encourage all cavers and researchers to continue to take this issue very seriously."

 Please e-mail GADNRBats@dnr.ga.gov: